Last Updated on November 20, 2022

 Wild violet leaves can be brewed into a medicinal tea, thought to be very nourishing by herbalists, especially for treating cold symptoms, pain, and insomnia.
 I often add several violet leaves to my pots of fresh lemon balm tea.

 Most recipes call for dried violet leaves, so you can dry a bunch while they’re abundant in your yard and store them for cold season.
-(Here’s more info on dehydrating.)
+(Learn more about preserving herbs.)

 Remember that wild violets have a laxative effect, so don’t overdo it!